How to ensure foreign orders made in an international divorce

-A foreign order or judgement may be issued in one jurisdiction in an international divorce case to claim an asset in another jurisdiction.
-Some jurisdictions have formal agreements that make foreign orders easier to enforce, but if this arrangement does not exist, a court case may be more complex.
+A foreign order or judgement may be issued in one jurisdiction in an international divorce case to secure assets in another jurisdiction.
+Some jurisdictions have reciprocal arrangements with the UK or treaties that make the enforcement of foreign orders easier, but if such arrangements do not exist, it can be more complex to resolve.

 Similarly, if your divorce has been secured abroad, you may need a subsequent order from the courts in England and Wales to deal with UK-based assets.
-There are certain criteria that need to be satisfied before a court in this country will accept that sort of application, and much depends on your connection with the UK and whether there is a treaty between the UK and the originating country.
+There are certain statutory criteria that need to be satisfied before a court here will accept an application, and much depends on your connection with the UK.

 Why Moore Barlow?

-Moore Barlow Solicitors are experienced in dealing with foreign orders from all types of jurisdictions.
-We will explain how the courts will deal with enforcing foreign family law orders and the steps required by you in regard to this.
+Moore Barlow solicitors are experienced in dealing with foreign orders from all types of jurisdictions.
+We will explain how the courts of England and Wales will deal with enforcing foreign family law orders and the steps required by you in regard to this.

-With our expert team working across our offices in London, Richmond, Southampton, Lymington, Woking and Guildford, we offer specialist support to clients on a local, national and international level.
+With our expert team working across our offices in London, Richmond, Southampton, Guildford, Lymington and Woking, we offer specialist support to clients on a local, national and international level.
 Contact us for more information.

 If you require legal advice or help concerning the enforcement of foreign orders, or any other queries related to international family law, contact the Moore Barlow team today.